paulktngmail/react-admin/API_COMMUNICATION_FIX_DOCUMENTATION.md

 The following tests were performed to verify the fixes:

 1. **Backend API Test**
-   - Verified the backend API is accessible via HTTPS
+   - Verified the backend API is accessible via HTTP
    - Confirmed the whitelist API endpoints are working correctly
    - Tested both `/api/whitelist` and `/api/pool/whitelist` paths